user-story-based-exercises/complete-crud-client-server/README.md

 - A search field is available in the UI.
 - The search endpoint is available and accessible from the client.
 - A song can be searched by title and artist.
+- "No songs can be found.
+Please adjust your search." is displayed, if no matching songs can be found.